 Please visit our Testimonials page to see genuine feedback received from our patients.

 Pattern baldness is the most common type of hair loss and affects both men and women.
-There are several contributing factors including age, an hereditary predisposition and the presence of the hormone testosterone.
-Although this kind of hair loss can begin anytime after puberty early signs most commonly appear from the late teens onwards in men and from the late 20's in women.
+There are several contributing factors including age, a genetic predisposition and the presence of the hormone testosterone.
+Although this kind of hair loss can begin anytime after puberty early signs most commonly appear from the late teens onward in men and from the late 20's in women.

 The first signs of male pattern baldness will usually (but not exclusively) manifest as a slow recession to the temporal areas, followed by recession of the crown/vertex areas.
 The sides and back margins of the scaalp are not part of the pattern area and therefore will normally remain intact.
 Hair transplantations utilise the hairs from these areas to implant them into the part/s of the scalp affected by pattern baldness.

-There is no cure for male or female pattern baldness, although in your quest to find a solution for your hair loss you will come across thousands of product claims stating otherwise.
-There are currently only two medications licensed in the U.K for the treatment of pattern baldness.
-Following a detailed consultation a qualified trichologist can assess and advise you on the suitabilty of treatments and medication.
+There is no cure for androgenetic alopecia (pattern baldness), although in your quest to find a solution for your hair loss you will come across thousands of product claims stating otherwise.
+There are currently only two medications licensed in the U.K for the treatment of pattern baldness in men and one for women.
+Following a detailed consultation a qualified Trichologist can assess and advise you on the suitability of relevant treatments and medication.

 A diffuse alopecia is an excessive hair shedding occurring all over the scalp and not just in patches or localised areas, sufferers will often notice a significant reduction in hair volume.

 There are various types of diffuse hair losses but the most commonly occuring is telogen effluvium also known as a 'reflective loss'.
 The hair is often seen as a barometer of our general health.
 It is not unusual for an underlying illness to come to light only after help has been sought for the hair loss being experienced as a symptom of the main disorder.